 For the first time in the history of the IBM i (OS400, i5/OS) operating system, administrators can now designate when and how a command can be used.
 It is easy to prevent the system operator from accidentally powering the server down during the day while permitting the same user to run it during a scheduled maintenance window—perhaps with an authorization list to designate “super” administrators who retain full control.
 You can also force programmers to use a switch profile in order to track and control development activities, despite the fact that the operating system may grant these users unrestricted use of the compilers.

 A command monitoring program must evaluate conditions and perform actions before the command is executed.
 This way control can be imposed on users who carry the (normally) unrestricted power of *ALLOBJ special authority!
-Imagine preventing a security officer from turning off the system audit functions, or sending an alert notification the instant that a user profile is created outside of the Powertech Power Admin user propagation facility
+Imagine preventing a security officer from turning off the system audit functions, or sending an alert notification the instant that a user profile is created outside of the Powertech Identity Manager for IBM i user propagation facility

 Auditing User Actions